National Law Enforcement Museum: History

-The design was completed in 1991 but not completed for several years, pending funding and other hurdles.
+The design was completed in 1991 but the museum was not completed until 2018, pending funding and other hurdles.
 In 2000, the United States Congress authorized the establishment of the National Law Enforcement Museum, to tell the story of law enforcement in the United States.
 Stories of the fallen will be featured in the Museum's "Hall of Remembrance."
-The bill, signed into law by President Bill Clinton on November 9, 2000, authorized the planning for the museum.
+The bill, S.1438, introduced by Senator Ben Nighthorse Campbell of Colorado was signed into law by President Bill Clinton on November 9, 2000, authorized the planning for the museum.
 The public review process to authorize construction at the site took five years.

 On October 14, 2010, Attorney General Eric Holder, Homeland Security Secretary Janet Napolitano and others broke ground on the construction of the museum.
 As of October 2012, over $58 million in private donations have been raised.

-On February 28, 2014, Rep. Steny Hoyer introduced the bill To amend the National Law Enforcement Museum Act to extend the termination date (H.R.
+On February 28, 2014, Rep. Steny Hoyer introduced the bill to amend the National Law Enforcement Museum Act to extend the termination date (H.R.
 4120; 113th Congress) into the United States House of Representatives.
 The bill was signed on May 16, 2014, and extended until November 9, 2016, the authority of the National Law Enforcement Officers Memorial Fund, a nonprofit organization, to construct a museum on federal lands within the District of Columbia honoring law enforcement officers.

 The museum opened October 18, 2018.
 In 2019, Bloomberg Businessweek reported that the museum defaulted the $103 million it borrowed in 2016.
 After the default, there have been no repayments made by the museum, and the outstanding debt is still reflected on its latest financial statement from 2020.

 Due to the pandemic, the museum closed temporarily to the public on March 15, 2020.
 During this time, the museum served the public through online educational programs.
 The museum reopened on August 27, 2021, after being closed for 18 months.